 Financing can also be found for production in the way of work in progress, or WIP funding.
-A narrower specialty compared to purchase order financing, it is arguably financing the point of highest risk in the entire selling cycle.
+A narrower specialty compared to purchase order financing, it’s arguably financing the point of highest risk in the entire selling cycle.
 Lenders will often look to stand in first place on any available collateral to bridge the timing gap between raw material and finished goods.
-They will typically assume the right to step into a manufacturing process, finish the products and sell at liquidation prices under any default event.
+They will typically assume the right to step into a manufacturing process, finish the products, and sell at liquidation prices under any default event.
 This is a conventional approach, and when viewed from the side of the lender, not unreasonable.
 Owners with confidence in their manufacturing capability should feel comfortable with terms set out by the WIP lender.
 While it may be the most stringent part of financing a contract, it is also typically the shortest!

 Accounts Receivable Financing:

 Financing government accounts receivable through a finance industry specialist is well defined, and a widely accepted practice.
-In 1940, the US Government passed the Federal Assignment of Claims Act (FACA) making it easier for small business to provide goods and services to the government, by making it easier to finance the amounts due under any contract.
-Under this arrangement, the business assigns payment under the contract directly to the lender or finance company.
+In 1940, the US Government passed the Federal Assignment of Claims Act (FACA).
+FACA makes it easier for small business to provide goods and services to the government, by making it easier to finance the amounts due under any contract.
+Under this arrangement, the industry assigns payment under the contract directly to the lender or finance company.
 Meaning the payments go directly to the lender.
 Doing so allows the finance company to service and retire the company’s debt without relying on the business to initiate repayment.

 While FACA has the appearance of being in place to protect lenders (and it does), it has intended consequences.
-Once is to allow small business to borrow against these receivables at attractive advance rates and for longer terms than would otherwise be commercially available.
-Here too though, it is vital that discussions between the business owner and lender take place early in the process.
-That way, there is a clear understanding of financing management — also, good management of expectations and maximization of profits.
+Once it’s to allow small business to borrow against these receivables at attractive advance rates and for longer terms than would otherwise be commercially available.
+Here too, it is vital that discussions between the business owner and lender take place early in the process.
+That way, there is a clear understanding of financing management — also, proper management of expectations and maximization of profits.